pydrake.multibody.optimization

 Overloaded function.

-1. AddFrameAccelerationLimit(self: pydrake.multibody.optimization.Toppra, constraint_frame: pydrake.multibody.tree.Frame, lower_limit: numpy.ndarray[numpy.float64[6, 1]], upper_limit: numpy.ndarray[numpy.float64[6, 1]], discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) -> Tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]
+1. AddFrameAccelerationLimit(self: pydrake.multibody.optimization.Toppra, constraint_frame: pydrake.multibody.tree.Frame, lower_limit: numpy.ndarray[numpy.float64[6, 1]], upper_limit: numpy.ndarray[numpy.float64[6, 1]], discretization: pydrake.multibody.optimization.ToppraDiscretization = <ToppraDiscretization.kInterpolation: 1>) -> tuple[pydrake.solvers.Binding[LinearConstraint], pydrake.solvers.Binding[LinearConstraint]]

 Adds a limit on the elements of the spatial acceleration of the given frame, measured and expressed in the world frame.
 The limits should be given as [α_WF, a_WF], where α_WF is the frame’s angular acceleration and a_WF is the frame’s translational acceleration.